SirRuggie/MBR-xbebenk/Usage.md

  * 16 Clash accounts can be loaded on each BlueStacks instance.
  * For multiple-instances of BlueStacks, see [Multi-Instance](Usage.md#multi)

+* Open the xbebenk root folder that was selected for the Sourcetree download, open the Profiles folder and copy the MyVillage folder.
+  * Personally I change MyVillage to "Default" and create copies from it so that I always have a baseline to copy if needed later.
+* Paste the MyVillage folder into the Profiles folder for the amount of accounts that you would like to create.
+  * If you want to create 15 accounts, then create 15 folders
+    * In my example, I named them dono# because these particular accounts will be donation accounts.
+  * Rename each folder after each one was created to the naming convention you choose (dono1, dono2, dono3, etc.)

 ## <a name="multi"></a>Multi-Instance